redhat-actions/push-to-registry/README.md

 If the action pulled an image from the Docker image storage into the Podman storage, it will be cleaned up from the Podman storage before the action exits.

 ## Note about GitHub runners and Podman
-We recommend using `runs-on: ubuntu-20.04` since it has a newer version of Podman.
+We recommend using `runs-on: ubuntu-22.04` since it has a newer version of Podman.

-If you are on `ubuntu-18.04` or any other older versions of ubuntu your workflow will use an older version of Podman and may encounter issues such as [#26](https://github.com/redhat-actions/push-to-registry/issues/26).
+If you are on `ubuntu-20.04` or any other older versions of ubuntu your workflow will use an older version of Podman and may encounter issues such as [#26](https://github.com/redhat-actions/push-to-registry/issues/26).

 ## Troubleshooting
 Note that quay.io repositories are private by default.<br>

 This means that if you push an image for the first time, you will have to authenticate before pulling it, or go to the repository's settings and change its visibility.

-Simiarly, if you receive a 403 Forbidden from GHCR, you may have to update the Package Settings.
+Similarly, if you receive a 403 Forbidden from GHCR, you may have to update the Package Settings.
 Refer to [this issue](https://github.com/redhat-actions/push-to-registry/issues/52).